 - Learners make appropriate decisions and postulate hypotheses and test their effectiveness.

 - Learners use prior experience to fit new information into the pre-existing structures.

 - Scaffolding is the process through which able peers or adults offer supports for learning.
 This assistance becomes gradually less frequent as it becomes unnecessary.

-- The intellectual development includes three stages.
+- Intellectual development includes three stages.
 The enactive stage which refers to learning through actions.
-The iconic stage which refers to the learners use of pictures or models.
-The symbolic stage which refers to the development of the ability to think in abstract terms.
+The iconic stage refers to the learners’ use of pictures or models.
+The symbolic stage refers to the development of the ability to think in abstract terms.

 - Although extrinsic motivation may work in the short run, intrinsic motivation has more value

 Implications on the learning process

 Bruner’s learning theory has direct implications for teaching practices.
 Here are some of these implications:

 - Instruction must be appropriate to the level of the learners.
 For example, being aware of the learners’ learning modes (enactive, iconic, symbolic) will help you plan and prepare appropriate materials for instruction according to the difficulty that matches learners’ level.